InSilicoModellingGroup/captionFOAM/README.md

 Cold Atmospheric Plasma Tool for IONised gases based on OpenFOAM

 ## Description
 **captionFOAM** is an extension of OpenFOAM for the finite-volume modelling of cold atmospheric plasmas (CAPs).
-It augments OpenFOAM with custom libraries and solvers for low-temperature plasma discharges, solving the coupled drift-diffusion transport equations for charged species, Poisson's equation for the electric field.
+It extends OpenFOAM with custom libraries and solvers for low-temperature plasma discharges, solving the coupled drift-diffusion transport equations for charged species, Poisson's equation for the electric field.
 Transport coefficients and reaction rates are obtained as functions of either the reduced electric field E/N (LFA - Local Field Approximation) or the mean electron energy $\varepsilon_m$ (LMEA - Local Mean Energy Approximation).

 A dedicated Python-based preprocessing toolkit provides built-in coupling with the BOLSIG+ freeware.
 The toolkit downloads BOLSIG+, utilises reaction cross-section data from the LXCat database, executes BOLSIG+, parses its output, and generates OpenFOAM-compatible lookup tables in a user-friendly way, ensuring consistency between the kinetic data and the solver inputs.